-Due to the anticipated residual impact of COVID 19 on the macro-economic environment, this judgement and complexity remained heightened in respect of assessing the expected credit losses.
-This further resulted in Banking Group applying additional judgements through overlays related to likelihood of deterioration of borrower's credit quality.
+Due to the anticipated economic uncertainty, judgement and complexity remains heightened in respect of assessing the expected impact on cashflows and security values and expected credit losses including the underlying assumptions to estimate these.
+This further resulted in the Banking Group applying additional judgements through overlays related to likelihood of deterioration of borrower's credit quality.